Available in Classic and VPC

 Manage sub account policies

-You can assign Container Registry permissions to sub accounts through NAVER Cloud Platform's Sub Account service.
+You can assign Container Registry permissions to sub accounts using NAVER Cloud Platform's Sub Account service.
 The Container Registry policies you can assign to sub accounts are as follows:

-- Container Registry manager (NCP_CONTAINER_REGISTRY_MANAGER): Create/delete registries and upload (push)/download (pull) Docker container images.
+- Container Registry manager (NCP_CONTAINER_REGISTRY_MANAGER): Creates and deletes registries, and pushes, pulls, and deletes Docker container images.

-- Container Registry viewer (NCP_CONTAINER_REGISTRY_VIEWER): View registries and download Docker container image (pull).
+- Container Registry viewer (NCP_CONTAINER_REGISTRY_VIEWER): Views registries and pulls Docker container images.

 Log in from Docker CLI